mouseandthebillionaire/RAGE/relatedWork.md

 Really?

 [^1]: Not something that I want to get in to here, but this also calls to mind Brendan Keough's use of Bourdieu's concept of "fields" and the conflict for autonomy.

+### Locher, P. et al. "Aesthetic Interaction: A Framework," 2010

+A heavily product design leaning understanding of aesthetics, but some good takeaways, including:

+- feedforward vs. feedback (73)
+- Wensveen's three types of interactive system information (inherent, augmented, functional) (73-74)
+- the six roles of a product communicated by its appearance (78)

 ### Lorelei and the Laser Eyes.
 Simogo, 2024